3 Things I Learned Building A Remote Web Design Agency

 Point is you have to respect the process, you have to build your brand.
 If you are starting out and someone gives you work, appreciate the heck out of it and them!
 They’ve worked really hard to get where they are and that needs to be respected.
 Be grateful for what you get and pay it forward.

 THREE: Know what you want to do and love to do it.
 Sit down and take some time to be very sure about how you see your life and how you see your business fitting into that.
 These questions are hard and most people don’t go there.
-But if you want your dream life you HAVE TO take a minute, or a month, and really think about what that looks like and how your going to get there.
+But if you want your dream life you HAVE TO take a minute, or a month, and really think about what that looks like and how you’re going to get there.
 What is your end game and then get a plan in action.

 I got the book Momentum by Lynette Xanders and it was brilliant in making me peel back my layers and focus in on what really mattered.
 I realized I want to work for myself, I’m happiest when I travel, I want to make passive income, I wanted a web design agency and above all I love being around my friends and family.